The following 3 pro practicing tips playing piccolo – learn play piccolo the professional way

 How to learn to use your muscular memory when playing the piccolo

 This can be achieved by recording all notes played long and without vibrato as a reference chromatic scale.
-Then play the same sound together with the recording and change the pitch slightly.
+After that, play the same sound together with the recording and change the pitch slightly.
 Listen to the vibration created.
 It slows down when you come close to the right pitch and accelerates when you get further away.
 Get used to those frictions and interpreting them as acoustic sounds.
 It is easier to do when using high frequency notes.

 After this preliminary exercise we should concentrate on the combination sounds.
 All intervals create difference tones, but only six intervals help our intonation because their resultant tones are part of the same harmonic series.
 Every one of those six intervals creates a perfect chord.
 When the two produced sounds are perfectly in tune, the third combination tone will be too.
 Violinists use this principle to tune their instruments every time.